I must confess. I love the Church! She is a wonderfully large and beautiful Bride.

 Consider these rhetorical questions.
 What if we stopped referring to our buildings as the Church?
 Would it aid our mission if we repented of our obsession with buildings?
 Shouldn’t we spend more money on missions than mortgages?
 Do we want to name the building or the congregation that meets in the building?
 Should our local names be representative of our vision?
 Let’s not forget that the Body of Christ is the Church even when She is not in a building.
-Many congregations outside of the USA and some within do not have the nice buildings that most of our American congregations love.
+Many congregations outside of the USA and some within do not have the nice buildings that many American congregations love.
 They are simply content to gather in a certain location at a particular landmark for the purpose of worship and corporate Bible teaching.
 Does this discount their membership in the at-large Body of Christ?

-On a sensible note, let me clarify what I mean.
-Illustrations are tools, which come alongside Bible truths in order to help explain that which is unclear.
+On a sensible note, let me clarify.
+Illustrations are tools, which come alongside Bible truths to help explain that which is unclear.
 Often, it is best to let the Bible illustrate the Bible.
 Illustrations from outside of Scripture are like dirty mirrors out of which you can never see perfectly.
-Regardless of how spiritual they sound, some can lead you or the people you’re trying to reach, into the ditch of false doctrine.
+Regardless of how spiritual they sound, some can lead you or the people you influence into the ditch of false doctrine.
 A good principle to remember when using illustrations is this: “you can’t get more spiritual than scriptural” (Bishop Tim Hill).